History of Celtic F.C. (1994–present): Gordon Strachan and Tony Mowbray (2005–2010)

-That season also saw Strachan guide Celtic into last 16 of the Champions League for the first time.
+That season also saw Strachan guide Celtic into the last 16 of the Champions League for the first time.
 Celtic secured their progress from the group stages courtesy of Shunsuke Nakamura's 30-yard free-kick against Manchester United in a 1–0 win at Parkhead.
 The win on the night, and qualification to the last 16, was clinched when Artur Boruc saved Louis Saha's 88th-minute penalty kick.
 Celtic lost 0–1 in the last 16 round to the eventual winners of the cup, Milan, after a goal from Kaká in extra time.
 On 26 May 2007, Celtic again won the Scottish Cup, for a 34th time, beating Dunfermline 1–0, completing another league and cup double.
 The Cup final was also captain Neil Lennon's final appearance as a Celtic player.

 On 28 September 2007 it was announced John Reid would become chairman of Celtic and he took over from Brian Quinn on 7 November.
 Reid is a lifelong supporter of the club and described the appointment as "the greatest honour of my life".
 His appointment was approved by a large majority of shareholders, though many fans opposed the motion at Celtic's annual general meeting over Reid's role in the British Government during the Iraq War.

 The start of Strachan's third season saw further changes to the team.
 Neil Lennon had left in the summer and centre-half Stephen McManus was now made captain of the side.
 In May, Celtic completed the signing of midfielder Scott Brown from Hibernian for a fee of around £4.4 million, the largest transfer fee exchanged between two Scottish clubs.
 Motherwell striker Scott McDonald also arrived at Celtic Park, signed for a fee of £700,000, and having been the player who famously scored two late goals against Celtic on the last day of the season in 2005 to effectively hand Rangers the title.